rupeshtiwari/future-blogs/_posts/2022-04-30-discuss-azure-fundamental-concepts.md

   - az-900
 ---

 > Did you know your company can take **advantage** of using many Azure cloud computing which will help your company to reduce its overall computing costs?
 Did you know the **benefits**(availability, scalability, and geographic distribution) of cloud computing?
 Did you know what are the **categories**(IaaS, PaaS, SaaS) of cloud computing?
 And, can you differences between **types**(public, private, and hybrid) of cloud computing?
 In this article we will summaries all of these!
-This topic belongs to "**Part 1: Describe core Azure concepts**"
+This is 2nd article on "**Azure Fundamentals part 1: Describe core Azure concepts**".

 ## Describe the benefits of cloud computing